mehi64/frsutils/md_files/itfrs_info.md

   - $T(R(x, y), μ_X(y))$ reflects the degree to which similarity and membership co-occur.

-  - The sup operator captures maximal potential inclusion.
+  - The $sup$ operator captures maximal potential inclusion.

 ## 4. Interpretability and Use Cases